 Are you a mid to senior level manager who is struggling to find a new job?
 If so, you may have considered using your friends as references.
-While this can be a great way to bolster your resume and increase your chances of getting hired, it can also be a tricky situation to navigate.
+While this can be a great way to get relevant experience, bolster your resume and increase your chances of getting hired, it can also be a tricky situation to navigate.
+When traditional references are not available, a reference letter from a friend can be a viable option to verify your qualifications.
 Here are some common problems you might encounter and some tips on how to use your friend as a reference effectively.

 Problem #1: Your friend doesn’t have any experience in your industry.